 The Central Arizona town of Sedona has two claims to fame.

-Day 5 – Route 66 to Meteor Crater
+Day 5 – Route 66 and Meteor Crater to Holbrook

-Three of our highlighted experience are covered today as we finally hit the Mother Road for the first time.
+Three of our highlighted experiences of this Arizona road trip are covered today as we finally hit the Mother Road for the first time.
+Route 66 is the quintessentially American journey and we take advantage of some of the best stops.

 We then end the day eating in a traditional Route 66 diner and sleeping in an original Route 66 Motel.